 50. Earn Cash by Cooking

 You’ll need to invest in marketing materials, like business cards, a website and advertisements.
-Word-of-mouth recommendations will be extremely valuable to you, as well.
-Private chef salaries vary depending on your clients and how often you work, but Food & Wine reported an average of $60,000 to $80,000 per year for a chef working five-day weeks.
+Word-of-mouth recommendations will be extremely valuable to you as well.
+Private chef salaries vary depending on your clients and how often you work, but the average private chef salary hovers around $63,000 per year, according to PayScale.

-You must meet several requirements before you can become a driver for a rideshare service.
-For example, to become a Lyft driver, you must have an in-state driver’s license that is at least a year old.
-Additionally, your car must pass a 19-point vehicle inspection.
+You must meet several requirements before you can become a driver for a ride-share service.
+For example, to become a Lyft driver, you must have an in-state driver’s license and be at least 21 years old.
 Once you and your car are approved, making money is as easy as turning on the app and taking jobs.

 52. Deliver on Your Commute

 Make your side job even more profitable by incorporating it into your regular work.
 Using Roadie, you can get paid to deliver items during your regular commute.
-You can earn from $8 to $50 for local Roadie Gigs, while long-distance Gigs can net you up to $650.
+You can earn up to $60 for local Roadie Gigs, while long-distance Gigs can net you up to $650.

 53. Wash Cars

 Washing cars is a good side hustle that requires little skill.
 There are some best practices, however.
-According to Consumer Reports, you should avoid household cleaners like dishwashing detergent and hand soap, refrain from scrubbing your sponge in circles and rinse the car section by section.
+According to Consumer Reports, you should avoid household cleaners like dishwashing detergent and hand soap, refrain from scrubbing your sponge in circles and concentrate on washing the car section by section.